SquadcastHub/squadcasthub.github.io/pages/mydoc/postmortems.md

 ### Postmortem Templates

-Each organization gets a few predefined Postmortem Templates from **Squadcast**.
+Each organization has a few predefined **Postmortem Templates** from **Squadcast**.
 You can choose to create new templates/modify existing ones, based on how you do postmortems within your organization.

-To do so:
+You can follow the steps below to create a new Postmortem Template in Squadcast:

 **(1)** Click on **Settings** on the sidebar

 ![](images/postmortem_1.png)

 **(2)** Click on **Postmortem Settings**.
-Here you'll find the ready-to-use templates
+Here you'll find the list of pre-defined templates

 ![](images/postmortem_2.png)

-**(3)** You can either make use of the existing templates or add new templates
+**(3)** You can either make use of the existing templates or add new templates for the rest of your Organization to use

 ![](images/postmortem_3.png)

-**(4)** There is a set of `incident-variables`, which can be used while creating Postmortem Templates.
+**(4)** There is a set of `incident-variables`, which can be used while creating **Postmortem Templates**.
 These `incident-variables` will dynamically get populated with the incident's data for which the Postmortem is being created.
 You can see all the available `incident-variables` on the right-half while creating templates.
 The variables need to be specified using [MustacheJS syntax](https://github.com/janl/mustache.js/).
 Refer to the pre-defined templates for the templating syntax.

 ![](images/postmortem_4.png)

-**(5)** A template can be marked **default**.
-While filling a Postmortem report for an incident, the default template would pop up automatically
+**(5)** A template can be marked **Default**.
+While filling a Postmortem report for an incident, the default template would pop up automatically when a user **Starts a Postmortem**.

 ![](images/postmortem_5.png)